techidaily/site-on-screen-recording/source/_posts/new-free-video-recorders-for-every-android-user.md

 ![adv screen recorder](https://images.wondershare.com/filmora/article-images/open-adv-screen-recorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ADV Screen Recorder is a finished screen recording apparatus bundle that doesn't need any root access.
 The application is planned so that it offers every one of the important highlights, without executing any limitations and requesting root access.
 In addition to the fact that it offers a screen recording highlight, however, it additionally allows you to alter recordings.
 Most importantly, it is a lightweight application that offered its administrations for nothing.
 Nonetheless, it shows promotions, however, it very well may be eliminated by making an in-application buy.
 It highlights two motors, default and progressed.
 The high-level motor assists with stopping the recording.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/cDNwgyE0nbY?si=3k_WBhpIw3WudJot" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 OneShot